sogeuni/contents/abs/apendix/writing-scripts.md

 **Integer or String**

-Write a script [[functions#^FUNCTIONREF|function]] that determines if an argument passed to it is an integer or a string.
+Write a script [[functions|function]] that determines if an argument passed to it is an integer or a string.
 The function will return TRUE (0) if passed an integer, and FALSE (1) if passed a string.

 Hint: What does the following expression return when $1 is _not_ an integer?